 Do I Have Experience in this Industry?

 If you’ve never felt passionate about your work, buying an existing business presents the opportunity to do what you love.
-Taking this route, however, will only achieve the desired result if you choose an industry in which you have significant experience.
+However, taking this route will only achieve the desired result if you choose an industry where you have significant experience.
 This makes you less likely to encounter unfamiliar areas.

 If you enter an industry in which you have no experience, prepare to learn.
 Trying to implement your own ideas without first becoming familiar with your target demographic, industry trends, business model, etc. could prove hazardous.